ChurchApps/FreeShowWeb/src/routes/docs/editing/+page.md

 ### 5. Slide

-Change the background color, resolution or add notes to the current slide.
+Change the background color, or add notes to the current slide.

 ## Item styling